Linuxfabrik/monitoring-plugins/check-plugins/md-raid/README.md

 ### `No software RAID array on this host`

-The check found no array, either because `/proc/mdstat` lists none or because the kernel has no md support loaded at all.
-Both look the same from the outside.
+`/proc/mdstat` is there, so the kernel has the md code, and it lists no array.
+Either the arrays were dismantled, or their members did not turn up at boot.

 ```bash
 cat /proc/mdstat